-The Bank Reconciliation Process
+Bank Reconciliation Process: Explanation

 Service charges may be levied by the bank for regular or special services.
-They often appear as a reconciling item because banks notify customers of the amount only through the statement.
+They often appear as a reconciling item because banks notify customers of the amount only through the bank statement.

 1. Identification of Items in Transit

-The first step involves identifying those deposits and checks (cheques) that the bank had not processed at the statement date.
+The first step involves identifying any deposits and checks that the bank has not processed at the statement date.
 Any other items (such as NSF checks or collected notes) on the statement should be identified.

 2. Identification of Service Charges

 3. Preparation of the Reconciliation

 A typical reconciliation consists of two sections: one reconciles the bank balance to the correct balance as of the desired date, while the other reconciles the book balance to the same number.

-Upon receipt of the bank statement dated December 31, 20×1, for the checking account in the First National Bank, the accountant for the Sample Company began the reconciliation process.
+After receiving a bank statement dated 31 December 20×1 for a checking account at First National Bank, the accountant for Sample Company began the reconciliation process.

 The reconciliation prepared by the accountant appears in below example.

-The next step would be to contact the bank and notify it of the error on the deposit.
+The next step is to contact the bank and report the deposit error.
 An inquiry should also be made concerning the lack of notification about the NSF check.

-After it is posted, the balance in the Cash account for December 31 would be $11,401.
+After it is posted, the balance in the Cash account for 31 December would be $11,401.

-On the other hand, if the deposit was made earlier, it would be essential to determine why it had not been received.
-The accountant should review the outstanding checks with the intent of investigating any extremely old ones.
+On the other hand, if the deposit was made earlier, it would be essential to determine why it hadn’t been received.
+The accountant should review the outstanding checks with the intention of investigating any extremely old ones.

 The usual procedure calls for the bank to send the depositor not only the notification but also the check itself.
-Because the notification had not been received, it was necessary to put this item on the reconciliation.
+Since the notification had not been received, it was necessary to put this item on the reconciliation.
 The signer of the check still owes the $2,300.